+File management operations are mopen, mclose, mchsize, mdelete and mcreate.

 '''

-File management operations are mopen, mclose, mchsize, mdelete and mcreate.

 MFILE mopen(char name, int stripeUnitSz);

 void mclose(MFILE f);

 void mchsize(MFILE f, long size);

 void mdelete(char name);

 void mcreate(char name);

 '''

 All the presented file management operations are collective.
 Operation mopen returns to the compute node a pointer to the logical striped file descriptor.
 The striped file name required for the mopen, mdelete and mcreate commands is a string containing the specification of the I/O nodes together with the paths of subfiles representing the global striped file.
-The global file name format is a simple semi-column separated concatenation of local subfile names (including their hostnames) in the right order.
+The global file name format is a simple semi-colon separated concatenation of local subfile names (including their hostnames) in the right order.
 The format is as follows:

-" <host>/<path>;<host>/<path>"</path></host></path></host> -
+'''

+"<host>/<path>;<host>/<path>..."

+'''

 For example:

+'''

 "tonep0/tmp/a.dat;tonep1/tmp/a.dat;"

+'''